 Severe allergies can cause anaphylaxis.
 This is a life-threatening emergency that can lead to breathing difficulties, lightheadedness, and loss of consciousness.
 If you’re experiencing these symptoms after coming in contact with a possible allergen, seek medical help immediately.

 Everyone’s signs and symptoms of an allergic reaction are different.
-Read more about allergy symptoms and what might cause them.

 Skin allergies may be a sign or symptom of an allergy.
 They may also be the direct result of exposure to an allergen.